kykrueger/openbis/pybis/src/python/README.md

 tag.delete()
 ```

-## Vocabualry and VocabularyTerms
+## Vocabulary and VocabularyTerms

-An entity such as Sample (Object), Experiment (Collection), Material or DataSet can be of a specific type:
+An entity such as Sample (Object), Experiment (Collection), Material or DataSet can be of a specific *entity type*:

 * Sample Type
 * Experiment Type
 * DataSet Type
 * Material Type

-Every type defines which Properties may be defined.
-Properties are like Attributes, but they are Type specific.
-Properties can contain all sorts of information, such as free text, XML, Hyperlink, Boolean and also *Controlled Vocabulary*.
-Such a Controlled Vocabulary consists of many VocabularyTerms.
-They are used to check the terms entered in a Property field.
+Every type defines which **Properties** may be defined.
+Properties act like **Attributes**, but they are type-specific.
+Properties can contain all sorts of information, such as free text, XML, Hyperlink, Boolean and also **Controlled Vocabulary**.
+Such a Controlled Vocabulary consists of many **VocabularyTerms**.
+These terms are used to only allow certain values entered in a Property field.

 So for example, you want to add a property called **Animal** to a Sample and you want to control which terms are entered in this Property field.
 For this you need to do a couple of steps: